-The staff report version of the Assembly Bill 2127 Electric Vehicle Charging Infrastructure Assessment-Analyzing Charging Needs to Support Zero-Emission Vehicles in 203033 (AB 2127 Staff Report) was published in January 2021.
+The inaugural Assembly Bill 2127 Electric Vehicle Charging Infrastructure Assessment -Analyzing Charging Needs to Support Zero-Emission Vehicles in 203033 (AB 2127 Report) was adopted by the CEC in June 2021.

-To quantify the number of charging stations needed to service the growing number of lightduty PEVs in California, the CEC has partnered with the National Renewable Energy Laboratory and the University of California, Davis, to develop three quantitative analysis tools covering various vehicle classes, use cases, and local conditions: Electric Vehicle Infrastructure Projections 2 (EVI-Pro 2), Electric Vehicle Infrastructure for Road Trips (EVI-RoadTrip), and Widespread Infrastructure for Ride-hailing EV Deployment (WIRED).
+To quantify the number of charging stations needed to service the growing population of lightduty PEVs in California, the CEC has partnered with the National Renewable Energy Laboratory (NREL) and the University of California, Davis, to develop three quantitative analysis tools covering various vehicle classes, use cases, and local conditions: Electric Vehicle Infrastructure Projections 2 (EVI-Pro 2), Electric Vehicle Infrastructure for Road Trips (EVI-RoadTrip), and Widespread Infrastructure for Ride-hailing EV Deployment (WIRED).

-EVI-Pro is a planning tool that helps determine the number, locations, and types of chargers required to meet the needs of California's light-duty PEV drivers.
+EVI-Pro developed by NREL is a planning tool that helps determine the number, locations, and types of chargers required to meet the needs of California's light-duty PEV drivers.
 The original EVI-Pro 1 analysis formed the basis for the Executive Order B-48-18 target of 250,000 chargers statewide by 2025.
 An update to the model, EVI-Pro 2, expands infrastructure projections to support 5 million ZEVs and beyond by 2030 and incorporates evolving technology and market conditions.
-In addition to the 5 million ZEVs by 2030 scenario, the AB 2127 Staff Report included an additional scenario using CARB's Draft Mobile Source Strategy for nearly 8 million ZEVs by 2030.
+In addition to the 5 million ZEVs by 2030 scenario, the AB 2127 Report included an additional scenario using CARB's Draft 2020 Mobile Source Strategy that projected nearly 8 million ZEVs by 2030.
 This scenario is roughly the trajectory needed to achieve the Executive Order N-79-20 target of 100 percent light-duty ZEV sales by 2035.

-Separate from EVI-Pro 2, the EVI-RoadTrip model projects the number and locations of DC fast chargers needed to specifically enable long-distance (100+ mile) interregional road trips for BEVs within and across California's borders.
-Additionally, the WIRED model, developed by UC Davis, assesses the need for charging infrastructure demanded by Transportation Network Company (TNC) vehicles, initially in three major California regions: San Diego county, the Greater Los Angeles region, and the San Francisco Bay Area.
+Separate from EVI-Pro 2, the EVI-RoadTrip model also developed by NREL projects the number and locations of DC fast chargers needed specifically to enable long-distance (100+ mile) interregional road trips for BEVs within and across California's borders.
+Moreover, the WIRED model, developed by UC Davis, assesses the need for charging infrastructure demanded by Transportation Network Company (TNC) vehicles, initially in three major